Justine Henin: Volleying ability

-Henin, who had always been considered one of the better volleyers on tour —a player with an all court game— soon established herself as one of the best in the modern era.
+Henin, who had always been considered one of the better volleyers on tour —a player with an all court game — soon established herself as one of the best in the modern era.
 Two-time US Open Champion Tracy Austin commented, "At the net she's quite comfortable displaying excellent technique.
 She knows where to position herself—a contrast to many other players who get up to the net and look like a deer in headlights."
 Renowned tennis coach Nick Bollettieri included Henin as one of the few female tennis players he regarded as being a successful volleyer and an adept serve-and-volleyer, alongside the likes of Martina Navratilova and Jana Novotná.

 Personal life

 On 16 November 2002, Henin married Pierre-Yves Hardenne in the Château de Lavaux-Sainte-Anne, and officially adopted the name Henin-Hardenne.
 On 4 January 2007, she withdrew from forthcoming tournaments including the Australian Open due to personal issues.
 She confirmed three weeks later that she had officially separated from her husband.
 The same year, she reverted to using the name Henin.
-In the mean time, following a conflict between Henin and her father, over her tennis career and her relationship with Pierre-Yves Hardenne, Carlos Rodríguez became not only her trainer and coach, but in ways a second father figure for the duration of her active tennis career.
+In the meantime, following a conflict between Henin and her father over her tennis career and her relationship with Pierre-Yves Hardenne, Carlos Rodríguez became not only her trainer and coach, but in ways a second father figure for the duration of her active tennis career.

 Since March 2011, Henin has been in a relationship with Benoît Bertuzzo, a Belgian film director and actor, and secretly married him in March 2015.
 On 12 September 2012, Henin announced that she was pregnant, giving birth to a girl in 2013.
-In 2017 she gave birth to a second child, a son.
+In 2017, she gave birth to a second child, a son.